Which Bit Is Right For Me?

 Bit Mouthpieces And Rings Explained - Common Understanding Of Bit Functions

-Have you noticed that you can ask two equine experts the same bit question and get two very different answers?
+Have you noticed that you could ask two equine experts the same bit question and get two very different answers?
 There are many different schools of thought in the equine world.
 One is not necessarily more right than another, however there are a few common understandings that have emerged.
 We have compiled the following information to help guide in your unique bit decisions.
-It is also strongly encouraged to speak with someone that understands your riding style and horse (trainer, fellow rider, etc) for additional personal feedback on your bit needs.
-Purchasing a high quality bit requires the best educated decision possible; as it is an investment that will often last a lifetime.
+It is also strongly encouraged to speak with someone that understands your riding style and horse (trainer, fellow rider, etc.) for additional personal feedback on your bit needs.
+Purchasing a high-quality bit requires the best educated decision possible as it is an investment that will often last a lifetime.
 Our trial bit service is offered to those that would like to try a mouthpiece before purchasing, to ensure they are comfortable with the function in relation to their riding style.
 Because information is dynamic, we encourage you to share your experience and thoughts in the comment form below.

-House Snaffle Mouthpiece: Noticeable mullen for wraparound pressure on the bars and increased tongue relief.
+House Snaffle Mouthpiece: Noticeable Mullen for wraparound pressure on the bars and increased tongue relief.

 Balanced Snaffle Mouthpiece: The only snaffle that puts perfectly balanced pressure on both bars without one side being higher than the other.
 Eliminates the scissoring action of a snaffle.